 The platform allows users to get sequenced, explore their genetic data, share that data with friends, and engage with researchers.
 Genos consists of 5 core areas: Traits, Ancestry, the Explorer, Conditions, and Drug Response.

-Genos sets its self apart from competition through simplicity, data privacy, data portability, and ability to sequence your whole genome.
+Genos sets itself apart from competition through simplicity, data privacy, data portability, and ability to sequence your whole genome.
 Competitors only sequence part of the genome (specifically the “exome”) and sell the user’s genome to researchers themselves; On Genos customers own their genetic data, choose for themselves whether to license it out, and benefit from research if they do both financially and by getting personal reports on the latest findings their information helped to uncover.

 My role on this project started as a front end developer and UX specialist, but over time grew into UX team lead.

-Complete Genomics Partnered with Universal Mind and frog design to build out a consumer portal that would allow regular folks to visualize and understand the information locked in their DNA through a new SAAS product called “Genos”
+Complete Genomics Partnered with Universal Mind and Frog Design to build out a consumer portal that would allow regular folks to visualize and understand the information locked in their DNA through a new SAAS product called “Genos”

 Genetic research is a young and fairly weak science.
 During the project competitors were shut down, and the whole space was at risk for government investigation for over-promising on uncertain correlations between specific genetic conditions and a person’s DNA.
 Universal Mind had to navigate these complications and provide value to both Complete Genomics and the user in this design.